tbrandenburg/pycontextify/README.md

 uv run pycontextify --verbose
 ```

+> **Note:** PyContextify bootstraps Crawl4AI's Playwright runtime on the first
+> crawl attempt.
+The initial request may take longer while Chromium downloads,
+> but no manual `crawl4ai-setup` step is required when using `uv` or `uvx`.

 ### Run with `uvx`

 If you want to execute the published CLI without modifying your current